 Explore central Ireland and the east coast.
-If you’re staying in Dublin, you’ll find it a great base for touring the surrounding area.
-Small but perfectly formed, Malahide Castle has a tragic history (14 family members died on the same day) that will appeal to many kids’ darker side, as well as a playground, toy railway museum, fantastic grounds and toy museum.
+Dublin is a great base for touring the surrounding area.
+Small but perfectly formed, Malahide Castle has a tragic history (14 family members died on the same day) that will appeal to many kids’ darker side, as well as a playground and fantastic gardens and grounds.
 Newbridge House and Farm should be next on your list, with its incubators with fluffy chicks, animal feeding, and state-of-the-art playground.

 To lift the spirits and blow away the cobwebs, head to Brittas Bay, a Blue Flag beach popular with locals (it gets packed in summer).
 For beach entertainment that’s a tad different, if you can be around Dublin at the end of Aug/early Sept, check out the the only annual horse-race meeting on a beach (Laytown).

-Don’t miss Powerscourt House and Gardens in the Wicklow Mountains.
-The waterfall (Ireland’s highest) has taken on almost mythical proportions, with hundreds of visitors coming to gawp and picnic in the grounds, while the ‘house’ is a fine example of what money can buy.
+Don’t miss Powerscourt Estate in the Wicklow Mountains.
+The waterfall (Ireland’s highest) has taken on almost mythical proportions, with hundreds coming to gawp and picnic in the grounds, while the ‘house’ is an example of what money can buy.

 If you’ve energy to burn, Sugarloaf Mountain in Wicklow is walkable with kids, with the lovely Avoca café nearby (with a garden where the kids can run free), and there's an adventure park at Clara Lara, and historical/lakeside walks at Glendalough, where you can feed the kids tales of Rapunzel as they walk around one of Ireland’s round towers or, if you like to tell it as it is, fill them with more stories of pillaging and hasty retreats.

 Discover the south-east.
 Aspiring historians will enjoy a trip to the Dunbrody Famine Ship in Co.
 Wexford, but be warned that the journey the emigrants took for a better life is replicated right down to the smells.
 At the Nore View Fold and Heritage Museum in Co.
-Kilkenny, drag your kids screaming around a now-vanished world as you show them what a real kitchen looked like in the old days and explain that iPhones didn’t exist.
+Kilkenny, show your kids a now-vanished world.
 You might also visit Cashel Folk Village, a reconstruction of various traditional thatched village shops together with a penal chapel, in a confined area within the town of Cashel, near the famous Rock Of Cashel.

-For theme-park thrills, try Pirates Cove Adventure Park or Tramore Amusement and Leisure Centre.
-Coolwood Wildlife Park in Killarney gives kids the chance to get up-close and personal with exotic animals, while The Copper Coast Mini Farm in Waterford boasts a huge sandpit.
+For theme-park thrills, try Pirates Cove Adventure Park in Gorey, Co.
+Wexford, or Tramore Amusement and Leisure Centre near Waterford City.
+Also in Waterford, Copper Coast Mini Farm boasts a huge sandpit.
 For genuine sand, head for Ballyheigue, Derrynane Roney Point Beach (famous for its family of seals) and Dunmore East Beach.

 Venture to the south-west and and Shannon region for dramatic coastlines and beautiful lakes.
 This is where the term ‘Emerald Isle’ really comes into play, with breathtaking walks, exhilarating watersports and popular festivals to delight all the family, plus beaches, beaches, beaches.
 Make sure you’re in Killorglin in mid August to enjoy Puck Fair, three days of family fun with the King Of the Fair, a goat, stuck at the top of some poles for the duration.

-Be awed, literally, by west Ireland.
-For outdoorsy families, this is perfect, with mile upon mile of incredible vistas, white sandy beaches that go on for ever, and some of the best horse-riding you’ll ever come across.
-If that isn’t enough to get the adrenaline pumping, Donegal Adventure Centre and Surf School will.
+Be awed, literally, by west Ireland, especially County Kerry and the Dingle Peninsula.
+For outdoorsy families, this is the perfect holiday destination, with incredible vistas, white sandy beaches that go on for ever, and some of the best horse-riding you’ll ever come across.
+Galway has a charm all its own while managing to be cosmopolitan and arty at the same time (Galway's Arts Festival in July is world renowned), while further north the Donegal Adventure Centre and Surf School will get the adrenaline pumping.

 Unwind for a few days on the traffic- and themepark-free Aran Islands.